 Waitākiri School works alongside our local Public Health Nurse, Sue Brown, located at Burwood Hospital.
 Parents and caregivers can contact Sue or the health team for any health matters on 383 6877.
 There is a health information brochure with this enrolment pack.

 A Hearing & Vision tester employed by Canterbury District Health Board regularly visits school to test the hearing and vision of children.
 If you would like to find out more about this, or ask for your child to be added to the list when they next visit, please contact the school office.

 Home Learning will consist of reading for all children and basic sight words (called Fast Words) for juniors, and basic facts for Year 2 – 6.
 In addition, students from Year 4, 5 and 6 are encouraged to take up the Waitākiri REAL Challenges (see REAL Challenges).

 Late arrivals to school

 Children who arrive late to school (after the 8.55am music) need to sign in via Vistab at the office giving a reason for their lateness and collecting a late slip which they take to their teacher.
-Parents will need to assist younger children into the school grounds as the school is fenced and they may not be able to reach the latch.
-They will need to give an explanation for their lateness before going to their Learning Studio.
+Parents may need to assist younger children into the school grounds as the school is fenced and they may not be able to reach the latch on the gate.
 When there are patterns of children arriving late, this will be followed up with parents/caregivers by the Deputy Principal or Principal.